RockfordWei/Perfect-JWTAuth/README.md

 ## Objectives

 - independently work without ORMs (although it includes a mini ORM actually) or even databases, while it will supports most Perfect database drivers soon.
-- extremely fast, light-weighted, scalable and thread-safe
+- extremely fast, light-weighted, simple, configurable, securied, scalable and thread-safe.
 - Session free: a full application of JWT for the single sign-on authentication to any virtual private clouds.

 ## SPM Configuration Note